 Watching the sea against the rocks, approaching high tide at Rinsey Cove.

 I went to take a look under the covers and was able to interview Ben about his association with Rinsey Cove.
 The workmanship on the roof was impressive, as you can see by the still of Ben on the roof, so here’s a mention for the craftsmen, from proprietor Henri Blight, to Scott Hocking, Mark Peters and Ben Verry – thanks for your hospitality and the chat.

 Ben explains what the beach means to him.

 Looking down at Rinsey Cove, from the path above.

-The most stunning visual and sensory experience of the manonabeach project so far, Rinsey Cove is in the north west corner of the Lizard Peninsula, in the teeth of the Atlantic breakers.
+As the most stunning visual and sensory experience of the manonabeach series so far, Rinsey Cove is in the north west corner of the Lizard Peninsula, in the teeth of the Atlantic breakers.
 I hope the film captures the breathtaking array of textures and colours I saw down on the beach.
-It was like being in a geological washing machine on the waterfront.
+It was like being in a geological washing machine by the water.
 There are no facilities to hand.
 Access is fairly steep and rocky near the beach, but well worth it.
 Highly recommended, a special place.

 Approaching the beach at Rinsey Cove, on the Lizard Peninsula in Cornwall.